Defensive ends are some of the most athletically gifted players on a football field.

 3. Defensive Ends are Agile

-The only way defensive ends can be extremely successful is if they get a real quick burst as soon as the ball is snapped.
+The only way defensive ends can be really successful is if they get a really quick burst right at the snap of the ball.

 The first step for a DE is very important, as it can give them the upper hand on OTs right from the start.